dotnet/sdk/src/Microsoft.CodeAnalysis.NetAnalyzers/docs/Analyzer Configuration.md

 Default Value: Depends on each configurable rule:

-   1. CA1802: default value is 'static'.
-Set the value to 'none' to allow flagging instance fields.
+   1. CA1802: default value is `static`.
+Set the value to `none` to allow flagging instance fields.

 Example: `dotnet_code_quality.CA1802.required_modifiers = none`.